jenmyers/talk-transcripts/README.md

 ### Un-transcribed Video

-- Unlocking the Clubhouse
-- Developers Can't Design
-- Straight-Up Design
+- Shepherding Unicorns
+- How To Not Be an Expert (2013)
+- How To Not Be an Expert (summer 2014)
+- How To Not Be an Expert (fall 2014)
 - How To Change the World with a Girl and a Computer
-- Teaching Our CSS To Play Nice
+- Redesigning the Interface
 - The Superhero's Guide to Avoiding Community Burnout
 - Adventures in Prototyping
+- Straight-Up Design
+- Teaching Our CSS To Play Nice (2012)
+- Teaching Our CSS To Play Nice (2014)
+- Developers Can't Design (2013)
+- Developers Can't Design (late 2012)
+- Developers Can't Design (early 2012)
-- Redesigning the Interface
+- Unlocking the Clubhouse
-- How To Not Be an Expert

 ### Transcribed Slides